Message from Program Directors

 As Program Directors, we are committed to making the clinical training the best it can be for our residents, and welcome your interest in our residency program.

-Kristin Nord, David Fiorentino, Bernice Kwong, Elizabeth Bailey, Derek Chu
+Elizabeth Bailey, David Fiorentino, Bernice Kwong and Derek Chu